Fitus/Zaloha2.sh/DOCUMENTATION.md

 SCP Progress Meter
 ------------------
-SCP contains a Progress Meter that is very useful when copying large files.
+SCP contains a Progress Meter that is useful when copying large files.
 It continuously displays the percent of transfer done, the amount transferred, the bandwidth usage and the estimated time of arrival.

-The SCP Progress Meter does not display if SCP is given the "-q" option or if the standard output of SCP (= standard output of Zaloha) is not connected to a terminal (which is logical).
+In Zaloha, the SCP Progress Meters appear both in the analysis phase (copying of metadata files to/from the remote side) as well as in the execution phase (executions of the scripts 622, 632 and 652).

-In Zaloha, the SCP Progress Meter can appear both in the analysis phase (copying of metadata files to/from the remote side) as well as in the actual copy phase (execution of the scripts 622, 632 and 652).
+In the analysis phase, the display of the SCP Progress Meters (along with all other analysis messages) can be switched off by the <b>--noProgress</b> option.

-In the analysis phase, the display of the SCP Progress Meter (along with all other analysis messages) can be switched off by the <b>--noProgress</b> option.
+Internally, this translates to the "-q" option for the respective SCP commands.

-Internally, this is achieved by passing the "-q" option to the SCP commands used during the analysis phase.
+In the execution phase, the display of the SCP Progress Meters can be switched off via the option <b>--scpExecOpt</b> (= override &lt;scpOptions&gt; by SCP options with "-q" added).

-In the actual copy phase, the SCP Progress Meter displays along with the shell traces.
-Internally, this is achieved by an I/O redirection which pipes the shell traces through the AWK filter 102 but keeps the standard output of the copy scripts connected to the standard output of Zaloha (which must be connected to a terminal in order for the SCP Progress Meter to appear).
+Technical note: SCP never displays its Progress Meter if it detects that its standard output is not connected to a terminal.
+To support the SCP Progress Meters in the execution phase, Zaloha does an I/O redirection which pipes the shell traces through the AWK filter 102 but keeps the standard output of the copy scripts connected to its own standard output.

 Windows / Cygwin notes:
 -----------------------